AliyahAlabdulkarim/SWE485_Group9/README.md

 ## About the Code

 This Python code provides an implementation of the Hungarian Algorithm for solving the Assignment Problem.

-The implementation is encapsulated within the `Assignment_Problem.py` file, which contains class `HungarianAlgorithm` that contains methods for finding the optimal assignment, calculating the total cost, and generating binary assignment matrices.
+-The implementation is encapsulated within the `Assignment_Problem.py` file, which contains class `HungarianAlgorithm` that contains methods for finding the optimal assignment, calculating the total cost, and generating binary assignment matrices.
+-The test cases and the main  are encapsulated within the `Test_cases.py` file.

 ### Dependencies